john-cd/rust_howto/bk/drafts/categories/database/query_builders_orms.md

 It is currently in active development and not yet published to crates.io.
 You can try using it directly from Github.

-Using the example in the [Toasty announcement blog][c~toasty~blog], projects that use Toasty start by creating a schema file to define the application's data model.
+Using the example in the [Toasty announcement blog][c~toasty~blog]↗, projects that use Toasty start by creating a schema file to define the application's data model.

 ```text
 model User {